hariramt/Single2FlexibleOnline/single2flexibleonline-migrate-using-the-azure-cli.md

 - Writes to the source are stopped
 -`latency` parameter decreases to less than 300 seconds (5 minutes)

 `latency` parameter indicates when the target last synced up with the source.
-For example, here it is 201 and 202 for the two databses as shown in the picture below, it means that the changes that have occurred in the last ~200 seconds at the source are yet to be synced to the target.
+For example, here it is 201 and 202 for the two databases as shown in the picture below, it means that the changes that have occurred in the last ~200 seconds at the source are yet to be synced to the target.
 At this point, writes to the source can be stopped and cutover initiated.
 In case there is heavy traffic at the source, it is recommended to stop writes first so that `latency` can decrease below 300 and then cutover is initiated.
 The Cutover operation applies all pending changes from the Source to the Target and completes the migration.
 The `latency` information can be obtained using the [migration show command](#monitor-the-migration).
 Here's a snapshot of the migration before initiating the cutover: